-Aaron Vliet from Friday Harbor Highschool chose to work with the Preservation Trust to complete a community project this past semester.
+Aaron Vliet from Friday Harbor High School chose to work with the Preservation Trust to complete a community project this past semester (Winter 2021).
 He was able to meld his passion for nature photography and his desire to further conservation efforts by assisting SJPT’s outreach and conservation staff.

-We want to THANK Aaron for helping us during a virtual site visit—turned in with a grant application, for capturing aspects of nature on our preserves, helping us better organize our photo database, and for creating a display (accompanied by SJPT literature) for Lopez Island Library’s art exhibit.
+We want to THANK Aaron for helping us during a photo shoot to create a “virtual site visit”—a video/photo presentation to accompany a grant application.
+He captured many beautiful aspects of nature on our preserves, helped us better organize our photo database, and created a display (accompanied by SJPT literature) for Lopez Island Library’s art exhibit.

 Thank YOU Aaron!

 The photos below were taken on Kimball Preserve, Watmough Bay Preserve, McArdle Bay, Beecher Preserve, Turtlehead Preserve, Turtleback Mountain Preserve, Richardson Wildfowl Preserve, Graham Preserve, and Ellis Preserve.